kumahq/kuma-website/app/_src/policies/introduction.md

 When a `targetRef` is not present.
 It is semantically equivalent to: `targetRef.kind: Mesh` meaning everything inside the `Mesh`.

 ### Applying to specific proxy types
-The `targetRef` field can select a specific subset of data plane proxies.
+The top level `targetRef` field can select a specific subset of data plane proxies.
 The field named `proxyTypes` can restrict policies to specific types of data plane proxies:
 - `Sidecar`: Targets data plane proxies acting as sidecars to applications.
 - `Gateway`: Applies to data plane proxies operating in Gateway mode.
 - Empty list: Defaults to targeting all data plane proxies.